top of page

 If you didn't explore the village the first time, now’s your last opportunity.
 Yes, the shops sell typical seaside stuff, but the village retains its charm and it’s easy to image it as the backwater it once was, and still is in winter.
 And its only an hour and a half from Exeter!

 If dry beach rather than rocky ledge or damp sand is your preference for relaxing, now’s the time to head back to Talland Bay.
-It’s a little beauty in itself.

 bottom of page